-Improvements in the Administration of Justice GrantsAbout Organizations We Help Fund Donations FAQ Donate Now What We Do
+Improvements in the Administration of Justice GrantsOrganizations We Fund Legal Aid Programs Donate Now What We Do

-- public education and understanding about the law, including law-related education;
+- Public education and understanding about the law, including law-related education;

 Past projects supported by AOJ grants include a county bar association effort to build a special witness room for child victims and witnesses in the local courthouse and a statewide disability rights group’s efforts to train law enforcement to identify and deal effectively with the mentally disabled.